liaoxiong3x/DeepCreamPy/README.md

 The decensorship process is fairly involved.
 A user interface will eventually be released to streamline the process.

 Using image editing software like Photoshop or GIMP, paint the areas you want to decensor the color with RGB values of (0,255,0).
+You can change the mask color in config.
 For each censored region, crop 128 x 128 size images containing the censored regions from your images and save them as new ".png" images.

 Move the cropped images to the "decensor_input_images" directory.
 Decensor the images by running